huangli712/ACFlow/docs/src/man/param.md

 > * chi2min
 > * chi2kink
 >
 > Usually, the `chi2min` algorithm is preferred.
-This algorithm is proposed by Shao and Sandvik *et al*.
+This algorithm is suggested by Shao and Sandvik *et al*.
 See [Stochastic Analytical Continuation 1](@ref san) for more details.

 *Type:*